I. Policy Statement

 A. Responsible Office

-The “Responsible Office” is the University office or unit responsible for proposing a new policy, reviewing an existing policy and/or answering inquiries about a specified policy.
+The “Responsible Office” is the University office or unit with primary responsibility for administering a particular policy, and thus, is responsible for proposing new policies (i.e. within the appropriate subject matter area), reviewing an existing policy, answering inquiries about a specified policy, and collecting input and feedback from campus constituents on all aspects of proposed or existing policies.
+Ideas for new policies and modifications to existing policies should first be provided to the Responsible Office, or General Counsel if the Responsible Office is unknown or unidentified.
 The “Responsible Office” may also be responsible for monitoring the effectiveness and ensuring compliance with a policy.

 B. Policy Owner